How to tell if your RV awning rail is coming loose, and how to fix it

 During an inspection of a 2019 Grand Design Momentum in the shop, I found the awning rail coming loose at the roofline of the RV.
-In the video below, see the telltale sign that got me to inspect the rail, and see just how far the rail has come loose.
+In the video below, see the telltale sign that got me to inspect the rail, and see just how far the rail had come loose.
 I’ll also show you how to get the rail back in place.

-Additional information for the RV awning rail DIY crew:
+Additional information for the RV awning rail DIY crew

 You can also install trifold rivets.
 Make sure to clean and reseal as needed on the top of the side rail with non-sag Dicor sealant.